-2.3.3.1 Alternate Route 66, Wilmington to Joliet Significance four-lane section built in 1945.
+Alternate Route 66, Wilmington to Joliet (Alternate Route 66) is a 15.9-mile roadway.
+The southernmost 2.3 miles of the roadway comprises a two-lane section built in 1926, while the remaining 13.6 miles comprises a four-lane section built in 1945.
 The two-lane section begins in downtown Wilmington and ends just south of West Arsenal Road where the four-lane section begins.
 The four-lane section continues northward, ending at Patterson Road in Joliet.
-A portion of the 1945 four-lane section of the historic property is located within the Project APE.